 Without an accurate causative conclusion, the chance of successfully ending pain is like playing darts in the dark.
 You may hit the board, if you are lucky, but the chances of getting a bull’s eye are virtually nil.
 Remember this truth if your suffering does not respond to appropriate middle back pain treatment, despite having a diagnosis in place.
 In almost every case, this is a sure indicator of misdiagnosis.
 We see it day in and day out.

 If no evidence of a structurally-based process can explain your pain without doctors getting “creative” in finding something that will earn them an easy payday for unneeded treatment, it might be wise to first consider the very real possibility that your agony is not spinally or even anatomically-based.
 A large percentage of middle back pain is caused by ischemia, which will not show up on any standard diagnostic test conducted in a laboratory setting.
 However, talking to a doctor who is well versed in mindbody medicine can identify this problem and put you on the path to relief.
-This topic is well covered throughout this website for further research and also forms the basis of my best selling book on curing back pain forever.
+This topic is well covered throughout this website for further research and also forms the basis of our peer-acclaimed Cure Back Pain Forever program.